Brand Identity in Corporate Restrooms: How Fixtures Reflect Workplace Culture and Design Value

 Sustainability commitments are increasingly part of organizational identity.
 In restrooms, these commitments become visible and measurable when teams specify flow rates, sensor timing, and certifications.

+The U.S. EPA WaterSense program provides performance and efficiency criteria for high-efficiency faucet fittings, toilets, and flushing systems.
 WaterSense-labeled lavatory faucets typically operate at 1.5 gallons per minute or lower at 60 psi while maintaining usability through defined spray-force and coverage testing.

 System Integration, Controls, and Facility Data Workflows